-The Infrastructure Committee strives to address and advocate for student needs regarding existing and upcoming campus infrastructure.
+The Infrastructure Committee strives to address and advocate for student needs regarding existing and upcoming campus infrastructure projects.
 Some infrastructure of interest includes but is not limited to parking decks, crosswalks, traffic signage, ADA accessibility, and new and existing building remodels.
-The goal of this committee is to bridge the gap between students and administration to help create a more optimal campus for the Georgia Tech community.
+The goal of this committee is to bridge the gap between students and administration to help build a campus that best serves our needs.

 Committee Chair: Maitraiyee Mohan

 The Sustainability Committee works to implement and supplement sustainability-focused initiatives on campus regarding resource waste reduction, recycling, and reuse.
-Our committee aims to prioritize the desired sustainability initiatives of the student body by serving as a liaison between various campus organizations, students, and administration.
+This committee aims to prioritize the desired sustainability initiatives of the student body by serving as a liaison between various campus organizations, students, and the GT administration.

 Committee Chair: Avril Adams

-The Curriculum and Classroom Policies Committee strives to enrich Georgia Tech education by developing educational opportunities for students within the classroom through innovative, whole-person curriculum and supportive classroom practices and policies, such as student rules and regulations review, faculty-student development, and department and Institute curriculum initiatives.
+The Academic Affairs Committee strives to enrich Georgia Tech education by developing educational opportunities for students inside and outside the classroom through innovative, whole-person curriculum and supportive classroom practices and policies, such as student rules and regulations review, faculty-student development, and department and Institute curriculum initiatives.
 The committee continuously measures the efficiency and efficacy of policies implemented across campus to ensure effective and fair academic systems for students.
-Past and current initiatives include extending ‘Freshman Forgiveness’ to all undergraduate students, creating Mini-Mesters, and helping revitalize APPH course curriculum, syllabus reform, improving international programs, increasing study abroad options, increasing support for transfer students, and increasing study spaces on campus.
+Past and current initiatives include extending ‘Freshman Forgiveness’ to all undergraduate students, creating Mini-Mesters, helping revitalize APPH course curriculum, syllabus reform, improving international programs, increasing study abroad options, increasing support for transfer students, and increasing study spaces on campus.

 Committee Chair: Andrew Barry

 Committee Chair: Annika Callahan

-The housing committee aims to work closely with the Georgia Tech Housing Department, RA’s, students, as well as any relevant bodies to address concerns and gaps in the administration as well as viable solutions for these problems.
+The housing committee aims to work closely with the Georgia Tech Housing Department, RA’s, students, and any other stakeholders to address concerns and gaps in the administration as well as devise viable solutions for these problems.
 The Housing committee will also have a role in the Student Advisory Board for Housing coming in Fall 2023.

 Public Relations & Graphic Design